-The MLA/ICS International Visiting Health Information Professionals Program (International VIP) is a partnership between the Medical Library Association (MLA) and medical library associations which have a bilateral agreement with the MLA.
-This program is run by the International Cooperation Section, through the International VIP Task Force.
+The MLA/ICC International Visiting Health Information Professionals Program (International VIP) is a partnership between the Medical Library Association (MLA) and medical library associations which have a bilateral agreement with the MLA.
+This program is run by the International Cooperation Caucus, through the International VIP Task Force.

 This project exists to enable medical librarians and their institutions to provide the best information and services possible to medical professionals and health consumers globally.
 Visiting libraries in other countries allows medical librarians to see first-hand how librarians serve patrons academically and at point of need.
 By facilitating an international visiting program, the MLA hopes to foster international cooperation, communication, awareness, exchange of ideas, and professional excellence.

 Hosting institutions benefit from the International VIP by learning from their visiting medical librarian’s professional background, experiences, and skills.
 Collaboration between the visiting librarian and hosting institution allows for the exchange of innovative ideas, practices, technologies, and projects.
 Hosting institutions are a part of the interview process to make sure that the visiting librarians will match the needs of their hosts.
 Individuals, upon return to their home institutions, will be able to better understand the learning environment from which international medical students and doctors come.
 This will facilitate better communication and understanding of international students’ needs during their cultural and professional transition.

 Individual participants benefit from experiencing medical librarianship from a different cultural perspective.
 Contributing to and learning from international colleagues allows individuals to forge lifelong partnerships with professionals from a different perspective.
 Not only will individuals be able to enhance standards of the profession globally, but they will also personally improve their skills in information, communication, flexibility, and creativity.
 Individuals will learn new ideas, practices, and approaches in medical librarianship that they can apply in their home institution and career.